roman-milk/roman-milk.github.io/cvsn.md

  "Can't tear his eyes off of you," I confirmed.

  "God, this is so bad," she said, kissing me hard.
 She slowly rose up off my cock, then turned around, faced the loveseat, and settled back down, fucking herself on my steel shaft, on full display.
 There was definitely an exhibitionist streak inside this wild child.
-Report_Story #2